-“G’wan, all those little blonds look alike.
+“G’wan, all those little bundles look alike.
 Who knows what kind of cocktail she was doin’?
 I’m talking about the real funny shit going on around here.”

 “All right, alright, what’s the story?”
 But at the moment, I did still feel beholden to this dick, could have used a new freelance gig about then as well.
 “I’m all ears, I mean after our little TapeGate and everything.
-You know I’m still sorry about the no-play screwup on that Ramsey case…”
+You know I still owe you for the no-play screwup on that Ramsey case…”

 “Uh, how do you mean?”

 “So you knew enough about it then, but still didn’t peg it right.”

 “What was there to peg?”
 I asked, with a twist of the cap.
 To me, Rayale had just been a plan B since the shutting down of my caffeine routine uphill once MeccaJava Café had given way to yet another pricey fashion outpost for a red haute New York brand.
 “Cheap, bad coffee and strange sandwich concoctions.
 Weak wifi and music of the weirdest subterranean kind, for this part of town at least.
 So I guess Rayale didn’t have a prayer over the long haul.”

 “What about them?
 Didn’t say much except the basics, take the order and frown,” I followed his gaze across Fillmore Street.
 “Kinda surly, guess that was just part of the vibe in there, but it’s long gone now…”